 Vitamin B12 is produced by bacteria and is found in soil but is scarce in plant foods.
 (Eating soil or unwashed vegetables is unsafe so not recommended!)
-People on plant-based diets can obtain vitamin B12 by eating fortified foods (i.e. foods that have had vitamin B12 added, such as some soymilks, Marmite and some meat analogues – check the label.
+People on plant-based diets can obtain vitamin B12 by eating fortified foods (i.e. foods that have had vitamin B12 added, such as some soymilks, Marmite and some meat analogues )– check the label.
 However, as at least three serves of vitamin B12-fortified foods are required to meet the minimum recommended intake, the safest, easiest and cheapest way to ensure that you get adequate vitamin B12 is to take a vitamin B12 supplement.
 This can be either in the form of a daily multivitamin containing at least 250 mcg of vitamin B12, or a vitamin B12 tablet, lozenge or liquid containing at least 100 mcg of vitamin B12, or a twice-weekly dose of 2000 mcg of vitamin B12.
 It is especially important that women of reproductive age, infants and children obtain enough vitamin B12 each day as it essential for brain development and growth.
 (It's recommended that babies born to women on a vegan diet are supplemented from 6 months of age, if breastfed, or from birth if their mother did not supplement with B12 during her pregnancy.)
 As we age we don’t absorb vitamin B12 as well, so higher intakes are recommended.

 WHAT ABOUT MINERALS?